thysovlismine/WeatherApp/readme.md

 # Noticed Errors:

 - There is a problem when you make a fetch to a wrongly written url
+- LineChart seem to also allow to see values in the points that are between values or weirdly around... leading to a unreadable chart when mouse hovers on it.

 # Strategy / Approach